 For over 25 years, 1st Rooter Plumbing has been one of the top providers of plumbing services such as frozen pipe repair and drain cleaning services in locations like Hamilton, Burlington, Oakville and the surrounding area.
 Throughout the years, we have built long-lasting relationships with customers who can attest to our prompt response and trustworthy service.
-We can provide you with the same calibre of service if ever you are faced with urgent plumbing needs like frozen pipes, drain problems, burst pipes etc. No matter the day or time, we’ve got you covered.
+We can provide you with the same calibre of service if ever you are faced with urgent plumbing needs like a broken pipe or pipe leak, frozen pipes, drain problems, burst pipes etc. No matter the day or time, we’ve got you covered.

 We have served thousands of customers through the years and to this day, frozen or burst pipes continue to be a common problem during the colder months.
 When a pipe freezes, the pressure created by freezing water can crack even metal pipes; when this happens, water can leak or burst from the pipe and potentially lead to flooding in the home and water damage.
 In this case, it is important for homeowners to be aware of the signs that they are (or they will soon be) faced with freezing pipes.